abdou33/wordpress/wp-content/plugins/ultimate-post/readme.txt

 Use PostX and other Gutenberg blocks in the Beaver Builder by using the "PostX Template" (Beaver module).
 Use PostX "Saved Templates" to create desired templates/sections and display Gutenberg Blocks inside Beaver Builder with the module.

+### 🏆  WPBakery Page Builder Addon

+Use the "PostX Template" content element to display Gutenberg blocks in WPBakery Builder.
+Create your desired templates with PostX's "Saved Templates" feature and display PostX Gutenberg Blocks inside WPBakery Page Builder with the content element.

 ### 🏆 SEO Addons

 PostX has integration with major SEO plugins that include <a href="https://www.wpxpo.com/postx/addons/yoast/" target="_blank">Yoast</a>, <a href="https://www.wpxpo.com/postx/addons/rankmath/" target="_blank">RankMath</a>, <a href="https://www.wpxpo.com/postx/addons/seopress/" target="_blank">SEOPress</a>, <a href="https://www.wpxpo.com/postx/addons/squirrly/" target="_blank">Squirrly</a>, <a href="https://www.wpxpo.com/postx/addons/all-in-one-seo-meta/" target="_blank">All in One SEO</a>.
 The intent of this integration is to replace the default meta description or excerpt with the custom meta description written with the SEO addons.